meli-lewis/nw_news_nerds/README.md

 # Data Exploration with Python

 This repository contains code and datasets to facilitate a workshop on using Python for data exploration, including steps for data acquisition, cleaning and normalization.
+We'll be using a subset of the Washington State Patrol data on traffic stops from the [Stanford Open Policing Project](https://openpolicing.stanford.edu/data/), as the full dataset is 1.5GB and may not play nice with the service we'll be using for the class.
+Also, as of this writing, GitHub does not by default allow file sizes greater than 100MB.

 ## Getting Started